tridivb/epic_fusion_feature_extractor/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.\
 \
-Please note, the original Epic-Fusion framework is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Please note, the original EPIC-Fusion framework is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Please respect the original licenses as well.

 ## Acknowledgments